calico/borzoi/README.md

 <!---[![Validate prettier formatting](https://github.com/calico/github-template-python-library/actions/workflows/check-prettier-formatting.yml/badge.svg?branch=main)](https://github.com/calico/github-template-python-library/actions/workflows/check-prettier-formatting.yml)--->

 # Borzoi - Predicting RNA-seq from DNA Sequence
-Code repository for training and using Borzoi models, which are convolutional neural networks trained to predict RNA-seq coverage at 32bp resolution given 524kb sequences as input.
+Code repository for Borzoi models, which are convolutional neural networks trained to predict RNA-seq coverage at 32bp resolution given 524kb input sequences.
 The model is described in the following bioRxiv preprint:<br/>

 [https://biorxiv.org/content/todo.1.2.3](https://biorxiv.org/content/todo.1.2.3).

-Borzoi was trained on a large set of RNA-seq experiments from ENCODE and GTEx, as well as re-processed versions of the original Enformer training data (including ChIP-seq and DNase coverage tracks from ENCODE, ATAC-seq data from CATlas, and CAGE data from FANTOM5).
-You can find a detailed list of trained-on (human) experiments [here](https://raw.githubusercontent.com/calico/borzoi/main/examples/targets_human.txt).
+Borzoi was trained on a large set of RNA-seq experiments from ENCODE and GTEx, as well as re-processed versions of the original Enformer training data (including ChIP-seq and DNase data from ENCODE, ATAC-seq data from CATlas, and CAGE data from FANTOM5).
+Click [here](https://raw.githubusercontent.com/calico/borzoi/main/examples/targets_human.txt) for a list of trained-on experiments.

 The repository contains example usage code (including jupyter notebooks for predicting and visualizing genetic variants) as well as links for downloading model weights, training data, QTL benchmark tasks, etc.